basdereus/vaadin-examples/README.md

 `import > general > Existing Projects into workspace`

-For all the other vaadin example use the same procedure.
+For all the other vaadin examples use the same procedure.

 ### VaadingFilteringTable